AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 First, the confirmation rate is much slower -- both intra-tile and inter-tile.
 Inter-tile confirmations (which are important for e.g., cross-tile SPV transactions) occur with frequency $B_f \cdot N_1$, i.e., the frequency is proportional to the number of simplex-chains in each tile.
 This means that single-chain tilings have the theoretically *worst case* confirmation rate compared to tilings of larger simplexes.

 Second, because the inter-tile confirmation rate is *worst case*, the window for attack (via the private creation of chain-segments) is correspondingly longer.
 That is, the window for attack is also *worst case* for a chosen block frequency.

+#### Tessellating tiles are less efficient

+Because $O(\log_2 n) < O(\sqrt{n})$.

+In a tessellating set of tiles, we can approximate the distance between tiles via a geometric interpretation: for a set of $n$ tessellating tiles, each tile having a constant area, then the full area is $\propto {n}$.
+Thus, the maximal distance between tiles is $\propto \sqrt{n}$.

+However, the distance between any 2 of $n$ tiles, using the binary-tree method, is $\sim \log_2 n$.
+So it's (maybe counterintuitively) more efficient to use non-tessellating tiles.

+\todo{\href{https://mindyourdecisions.com/blog/2016/07/03/distance-between-two-random-points-in-a-square-sunday-puzzle/}{this maths problem} about the average distance between 2 points in a square (analogous to tessellating tiles) has an answer with a *log* in it. todo: mb tessellating tiles are actually more efficient?}